-A debt settlement service can only take money from consumers to settle a debt if:
+A debt settlement service can only take money from consumers to settle a debt if it:

-- it makes no more than 6 payments for each debt.
+- Makes no more than six setllement payments for each debt.

-- it has a separate bank account to hold money for its customers to use to pay off customer debts.
+- Has a separate bank account to hold money for its customers to use to pay off customer debts.

-- it works to lower the debt principal with creditors.
+- Works to lower the debt principal with creditors.

 A violation of this law is an unfair or deceptive trade practice under Maryland law.
 Anyone who violates the law is subject to fees and penalties associated with the violation.